roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ![png](README_files/README_36_4.png)

-The optimization drastically pushed down the vgg_model's score by three orders of magnitude.
-When one sees the loss history above during a common neural net training, one thing to do would be to increase the batch size (to make to curve less noisy).
-But here we are restricted to only one sample...
-The learning rate could be decreased, but going too far may end up with the optimizer not optimizing.
+The optimization generated perturbed inputs that drastically pushed down the vgg_model's score by three orders of magnitude.

+The loss history above is rather noisy.
+Since there is only one sample here, one cannot simply increase the batch size.
+The learning rate can be decreased, but going too far may end up with the optimizer not optimizing.

-The optimum perturbated image is plotted along the original one next
+To visualize the changes, the optimum perturbated image is plotted along the original one:

 ```python